jwdinius/jwdinius.github.io/_posts/2018-1-18-ebike_build.markdown

 ---

 ### Summary
-* I wanted an electric bicycle for awhile, but fully-integrated units are really pricey.
+* I had wanted an electric bicycle for awhile, but fully-integrated units that I found were really pricey.
 * Conversion kits seemed like a decent option, but I was worried that it would be too much work.
-It turns out that there are kits out there that can be installed with minimal effort, just don't expect great documentation :)
+It turned out that there are kits out there that can be installed with minimal effort.
+A word of caution:  don't expect great documentation :)
 * I was able to, without even the bicycle to convert, build a fully-functional electric bicycle for a little over $1,000.

 ### Introduction